-A restaurant employer is responsible for the safety and welfare of their employees, from creating a safe working environment to ensuring that their employees have the skills, training, and rest needed to properly complete their tasks.
+A restaurant employer is responsible for their employees’ safety and welfare, from creating a safe working environment to ensuring that their employees have the skills, training, and rest needed to complete their tasks properly.
 If you have been injured on the job due to unsafe working conditions, contact us today.

 At KCR, our team of experienced personal injury attorneys is committed to serving our clients in Trenton, Princeton, Hamilton, and the greater Mercer County area in all cases regarding on-the-job injuries caused by restaurant employer negligence.